 How can we make sure that the internship will take place, despite the challenges of the current pandemic?

 When submitting a Professional Practice possibility, you will be asked to provide a Covid-19 contingency plan.
-You can either propose an opportunity which is fully online, or submit an on-site opportunity with a Covid-19 alternative (which can be implemented if needed).
+You can either propose an opportunity that is fully online or submit an on-site opportunity with a Covid-19 alternative (which can be implemented if needed).

 How to submit a Professional Practice possibility?